Dhiraj-989/Beyondchats-assignment/README.md

 Relevance – checks if the response matches the main parts of the query.

-Completeness – checks if the answer covers enough information.
+Completeness – checks how much of the query is covered.

-Hallucination – checks if the response is supported by the given context.
+Hallucination – checks whether the response is supported by the context.

 Measures runtime.

 Estimates a rough cost based on word count.

-Saves everything into a JSON result file.
+Saves the result into a JSON file.

-All evaluations are done using simple string-based logic.

-Why I Built It This Way
+Why This Approach

-I kept the solution lightweight because it's easy to understand and doesn’t require complex setup.
+Simple and easy to understand.

+No external APIs or heavy ML models.

-Everything runs locally, and there are:
+Everything runs locally.

-no embeddings,

-no external API calls,

-no large models involved.
+Fast string-based checks.

-This makes the script easy to maintain, test, and modify.
+Easy to extend and modify.

-How This Scales
+Scaling

-The script uses basic Python string operations, which run very quickly.
+The script uses only basic Python operations (string matching, splits, etc.) which are very fast.
-There is no heavy computation involved, and each conversation is evaluated independently.
-Because of this, the approach can scale to large volumes (even millions of evaluations) while keeping latency and cost low.
+Since each conversation is processed independently, it can scale to large volumes easily.
+No expensive operations or heavy dependencies are involved.

 Files Included

-evaluate.py — main evaluation script
+evaluate.py — main script

-sample-chat-conversation-02.json — conversation input
+sample-chat-conversation-02.json — chat input

 sample_context_vectors-01.json — context chunks

-evaluation_output.json — output file created by the script
+evaluation_output.json — output file

-README.md — project documentation
+README.md — documentation